-Rhoda is currently the Director of Education, Memorial Hospital of Salem County, New Jersey, USA and an Adjunct Nursing Professor at the Drexel University Pennsylvania.
+Rhoda is currently the Magnet Program Director at NewYork-Presbyterian, USA.
 With almost twenty years of combined professional nursing experience, Rhoda offers a valuable and practiced perspective to her Cochrane Review Summaries.

-Rhoda started her career as a Nursina Professor at the University of Northern Philippines and pursued her master's degree right after completion of the baccalaureate nursing program. sparked the beginning of her love for research as she worked to learn more about the care of low birth weight babies.
+Rhoda started her career as a Nursing Professor at the University of Northern Philippines and pursued her master's degree right after completion of the baccalaureate nursing program.
+This sparked the beginning of her love for research as she worked to learn more about the care of low birth weight babies.
 She also continued to pursue her Doctor of Philosophy in Nursing.
 Midway through the program, Rhoda's family moved to the United States of America where she relaunch her nursing career.
 Rhoda's experience working as a clinical nurse at the Gastroenterology and Hepatology Division of the Hospital within the University of Pennsylvania nurtured her interest in chronic liver disease.